jazzband/django-tinymce/docs/installation.rst

 Installation
 ============

-This section describes how to install the tinymce application in your Django project.
+This section describes how to install the django-tinymce application in your Django project.